louisehealey/SQLQueries/README.md

 - **Reduced Complexity in Power BI Models** – Performing transformations in SQL decreases Power BI’s workload, resulting in simpler, faster-performing reports.

 ## ⚙️ Inventory Transactions
-This SQL command retrieves the transactional data from the `PO_TRANSACTION` table for the past 91 days, counting back from today while filtering on records where `ACTION_DATE` is set to "I".
+This SQL command retrieves the transactional data from the `PO_TRANSACTION` table for the past 91 days, counting back from today while filtering on records where `ACTION_TYPE` is set to "I".
  ```
 SELECT
    PO_TRANSACTION.PART_ID,